 Multi-channel efficient model to contact the Council.

 A consolidated public contact strategy.

-Roads Operating Model.
-Responsibility for implementing the recommendations transfers to Business as Usual (Housing, Action Timescale Portfolio Owners Progress Status Latest Note Review and make recommendations on the current Roads Operating 30-Jun-2024 Housing Operations and 100% Completed T.O.M for Roads is complete.
-End project report will be presented to the Transformation Board in August 2024.Responsibility for implementing the recommendations transfers south-ayrshire.gov.uk
+Action Timescale Portfolio Owners Progress Status Latest Note TR-CP 04 Review and make recommendations on the current Roads Operating Model.
+30-Jun-2024 Director of Housing Operations and Development 100% Completed 28-Oct-2024 The work on the T.O.M for Roads is complete.
+End project report will be presented to the Transformation Board in August 2024.
+Responsibility for implementing the recommendations transfers to Business as Usual (Housing, Operations and Development).